The kinematic cosmic dipole beyond Ellis and Baldwin: Kinematic dipole without any assumption on the spectrum and number count

-First, we suppose that we are looking at a survey at a single wavelength $\nu_\obs$.
-At this wavelength, the spectral flux density $S$ transforms as:
+First, we consider a survey at a single wavelength $\nu_\obs$.
+At this wavelength, the spectral flux density $S$ transforms as

-We obtain $S_\obs(\bth_\obs,\nu_\obs)=S_\rest(\nu_\obs)+\delta S(\bth_\obs,\nu_\obs)$, where $\delta S(\bth_\obs,\nu_\obs)$ is defined as:
+We obtain $S_\obs(\bth_\obs,\nu_\obs)=S_\rest(\nu_\obs)+\delta S(\bth_\obs,\nu_\obs)$, where $\delta S(\bth_\obs,\nu_\obs)$ is defined as

-Note that here, every quantity in the rest frame can be expressed in the observer frame since the difference is in $\mathcal{O}(\beta)$, and becomes $\mathcal{O}(\beta^2)$ after multiplication by $\bbeta\cdot\bth_\obs$.
-Therefore, for the sake of simplicity in the following we will drop the indices indicating the frame for every term proportional to $\bbeta$.
+Note that here, every quantity in the rest frame can be expressed in the observer frame since the difference is in $\mathcal{O}(\beta)$ and becomes $\mathcal{O}(\beta^2)$ after multiplication by $\bbeta\cdot\bth_\obs$.
+Therefore, for simplicity in the following we drop the indices indicating the frame for every term proportional to $\bbeta$.
 We then expend the number count around the limiting flux $\Slim$.
 Since $\delta S$ is of order $\mathcal{O}(\beta)$, we have

-As before, in the rest frame, $N_{\Omega,\rest}(>S_{\rm lim,\rest},\bth_\rest)\approx N(>\Slim)/4\pi$, and the kinematic dipole in the observer frame is:
+As before, in the rest frame, $N_{\Omega,\rest}(>S_{\rm lim,\rest},\bth_\rest)\approx N(>\Slim)/4\pi$, and the kinematic dipole in the observer frame is